-The TKF Foundation, through our Nature Sacred Awards program, has contributed to this scientific base of knowledge, deepening our understanding of the nature-health connection.
+Our National Nature Sacred Awards program, established in 2013, has contributed to this scientific base of knowledge, deepening our understanding of the nature-health connection.

 We understand that critical decisions involving how finite urban resources will be used; how land will be parceled and zoned require evidence.
 That’s what we have culled and collected here.
 Evidence.
 Facts and statistics mined from hundreds of studies by researchers world-over.